Noise Health and Safety FAQs

 What are the noise exposure levels in the workplace?

 The Control of Noise at Work Regulations requires action to be taken at certain action values.
 These relate to the levels of exposure averaged over a working day or week, and the maximum noise they are potentially exposed to in a working day.
-Full details can be found here.
+Full details can be found on the HSE’s website.

 How is noise level measured?